kjbrum/kjbrum.github.io/_posts/2015-11-15-adding-a-spotify-currently-playing-widget-to-your-website.markdown

 categories: [Tips & Tricks, JavaScript]
 ---

+__Update:__ This article is no longer up to date.
+Please visit the [spotifyCurrentlyPlaying.js](http://kylebrumm.com/spotifyCurrentlyPlaying.js/) website to get started.

+---

 When I started working on my new site, I was trying to come up with unique features that you don't really see on other portfolio sites.
 I thought it would be cool to allow people to see what song I am currently listening to, or at least the song I have listened to most recently.
 I am a lover of <a href="https://www.spotify.com/">Spotify</a> and listen to basically all my music on it.
 I did some digging into their API and found that there isn't a way to get a users most recent song, so I made a workaround, using <a href="http://www.netlingo.com/word/scrobble.php">"scrobbling"</a> and <a href="http://www.last.fm/">Last.fm</a>.

 ### Getting Set Up